rd003/blog/content/posts/containerizing-dotnet-app-with-sql-server-using-docker-compose.md

 docker compose up -d
 ```

-`-d` flag indicates that container is running in the detached mode.
+`-d` flag indicates that container is running in the `detached mode`.
 This command will execute the `compose.yaml` file and create the container for the .net application and sql server.

 As a result of the command, you should see something like this in your terminal.